infotroph/efrhizo/efrhizo-log.md

 Bigger problem: I coerced the runname to numeric, so all six runs overwrite each other as "NA.Rdata".
 Gah!
 Removed as.numeric around runname in mix_crop_tube_depth.R.

 Removed project name (`#PBS -A rhizotron`) from Torque scripts -- Biocluster docs say it needs to match a project name you have on file, all mine were set to "rhizotron" but are changed in the records to "black11" because that's the default for me.
 I'll let it stay default for now.

+Installed Rstan 2.9.0-3 myself to `~/R/x86_64-pc-linux-gnu-library/3.2/` rather than wait for installation by admins, updated R module calls to 3.2.3.